 All that would be forgiven if the show displayed the kind of political overtones that would have made it unique.
 At most, it leaves a modicum of hope that the creator’s will address the political undercuts in the second half.
 By about episode 6 the only hints the show provides that tensions simmer between China and Japan is a scene of momentary panic by the city’s residents when a bomb explodes, triggering a mob rush fearing that war is upon them.
 These come far too late in a 13 episode series, a show that could have provided a rich glimpse into the Japanese psyche instead will at most scratch the surface of how the Japanese feel about their complicated history.
 I suppose I’ll have to hope for a second season.

-13 replies on “Japanese apology?
+13 responses to “Japanese apology?
 Maybe next year…”

 Taiwan is pretty nostalgic about being colonized by Japan, but the mainlanders and Koreans are definitely still bitter.
 Can’t really blame them.
 It’s not the average Japanese person who is in denial, it’s the average politician.

-More importantly, though, is should I bother picking this up?
+More importantly, though, is should I bother picking this up?-

 I just contrast the Japanese and German reaction to WW2.
 In Germany a whole generation really grappled with the ills and evil of the Nazis.
 In Japan, even without the atrocity of the holocaust, you would think that some kind of similar reflection would have taken place.
 Instead, it seems like whatever blame existed was buried, blamed on “contractors.”
 That’s why Senkou no Night Raid was such an exciting concept.
 I thought, maybe this would be Japan’s Dancing with Wolves.
 Instead we get a show that is basically a less interesting Darker than Black.

 I’d hold off on picking it up for now.
-I’ll do another review if the second half does a 360 and gets amazing.
+I’ll do another review if the second half does a 360 and gets amazing.-

 It pains me that you even compare Night Raid to Darker than Black.
 In my opinion, DtB is barely watchable, I’ve been able to watch the first 4 episodes only because people keep telling me it’s great, hoping that it’ll become more interesting when the main plot kicks in.
 The characters are unbearably boring and the plot confusing.
 Only the settings are somewhat interesting.